Often, a social interaction will require you to make an “attempt”. This occurs whenever your action has a meaningful chance of failure.

 Discerning another character’s motivations requires Insight.
 Other characters will also try to discern your motivations, also using Insight.
 This isn’t rolled — if you have high enough insight, you receive this information at any time.

-- Find a shared motivation.
+- A shared motivation.
 For example, you may both have a deep love and care for the environment.
 This is represented by Universalism.

-- Find a favoured motivation.
+- A favoured motivation.
 This is a motivation or lack of motivation which you have, to which they are attracted in others.
 For example, they might like people who are very competitive, even if they’re not competitive themselves.

 There are also two special types of dialogue – deceit and negotiation.